How to Tour Germany: A Comprehensive Guide for Beginner Travelers

 8. Stay Connected and Stay Safe

-Pro tip: Make copies of important documents such as your passport, travel insurance, and emergency contact numbers, and keep them in a separate location from the originals.
+Pro tip: Keep copies of documents like your passport, travel insurance and the emergency contact numbers in a safe place that is away from the original documents.

 Final Thoughts